Installation¶

 Use within Docker¶

-We have provided a Dockerfile, which can be used to build a Docker image, as well as a compose.yaml file, which allows one to use the Docker image with just a few simple commands:
+We provide a Dockerfile and a compose.yaml file, which you can use to build a Docker image with just a few simple commands:

 git clone https://github.com/qiskit-community/ffsim.git